jacqis/mlaw-ccpit/_key-partners/1a-supporting-organisations-singapore.md

 ### The Law Society of Singapore (LawSoc)

 Established in 1967, The Law Society of Singapore is a body established under the Legal Profession Act and represents 5,800 lawyers in private practice in Singapore.
-It carries out various statutory functions prescribed under the Legal Profession Act, including:
+It carries out various statutory functions prescribed under the Legal Profession Act, including:<br>

 a) maintaining and improving the standards of conduct and learning of the legal profession in Singapore,<br>